 Why did Pew Research Center create Data Labs?

-- Internet data collection: This includes harvesting the content of web pages and parsing out fields (e.g., dates, names, links and tables) for analysis; and querying APIs online to obtain formatted data that requires only minimal parsing.
+- Internet data collection: This includes harvesting web page content and parsing out fields (e.g., dates, names, links and tables) for analysis as well as querying APIs online to obtain formatted data.